Will I earn TCNJ credit for these courses?

 What about health insurance and medical care in Heidelberg?

 - The Center for Global Engagement will enroll students in HTH Worldwide Insurance, one of the most reputable options for US study abroad programs.
-(The fee for this insurance – $165 in 2014-2015 – will be an additional expense that will be applied to the student’s PAWS account, just like the on-campus student health insurance policy is billed for residential students at TCNJ.)
+(The fee for this insurance – still under $200 in 2016-2017 – will be an additional expense that will be applied to the student’s PAWS account, just like the on-campus student health insurance policy is billed for residential students at TCNJ.)
 Upon enrollment, students register online with HTH Worldwide, download their insurance cards, and access the online directory of health care providers in Heidelberg who are in the HTH Worldwide network.
 (There are four primary care physicians in Heidelberg alone – the nearest one is two blocks away from the ESC student residence.
 Specialists and dentists may also be found in HTH’s online directory.)
 The HTH Worldwide policy focuses upon health care, medical evacuation, and the repatriation of remains.
 Tuition refund insurance and trip cancellation insurance are not included in the HTH Worldwide policy.